COSC3020/brute-force-sorting-DanYan97/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+For this implementation, the helper function that generates all the permutations of the input array, the base case take $O(1)$, the for loop iteration takes $O(n)$, inside the for loop, the recursive call takes $O(n!)$, the swap operation takes $O(1)$, therefore, the function takes overall $O(n*n!)$ runtime complexity.
+Another helper function check if the array is sorted takes $O(n)$ becuase of the for loop iteration.

+In the main for loop, it first iterate each permutation from the generated permutations, which takes $O(n!)$, check if array is sorted call the helper function, which takes $O(n)$, therefore, the overall time complexity is $O(n*n!)$

+Therefore, the time complexity of the worst case is $O(n*n!)+O(n*n!)\in\Theta(n*n!)$; the best case occur, when the array is already sorted in the first permutation, in which the time complexity is $O(1)+O(n)\in\Theta(n)$, where $O(1)$ stands for the generated permutation, $O(n)$ stands for the array checking.

+Generating the permutations randomly can be risky, becuase it could generate the same permutation mutiple times, thus increase the time to find the sorted permutation, lead to a worst case $O(n*n!)$.
+However, in the other hand, if lucky enough, the sorted permutation can be found very quick since the permutations is generated ramdomly, which may lead to the best case time complexity $O(n)$